 Now the fun part begins yet the hardest!
 Meaningful change of an existing service or dynamic creation of a new one?
 The multi-disciplinary team, public or hybrid groups collaborate to ideate.
 Together we make, prototype desired states and test interactions, test again and validate solutions… Design sprints can be adapted to run over a day or a week.
 Prototyping and user testing progressively raise the fidelity, the visual quality or the tangible details, of the proposed solution.

 Delivery of the most beneficial solution to the Service users, well-balanced with the business goals of the service owners goes hand in hand with capability building and knowledge transfer.
-Project workshops not only are driven by outputs, they are meant to embed design competencies so the client can iterate, adapt to the changing needs of the users and improve the service over time.
+Project workshops not only are driven by outputs, but they are also meant to embed design competencies so the client can iterate, adapt to the changing needs of the users and improve the service over time.

 Let’s start a conversation!
 Comments and feedback are always appreciated.